PaperStrike/Pjax/README.md

 ### `switchDOM(url, [overrideOptions])`

 This method accepts the URL string of the target document, set up the fetch timeout, and sends the request with Pjax headers.
-It also takes the responsibility of firing Pjax related events and updates Pjax location status.
+It also takes the responsibility of firing Pjax related events and calling `pushState` to update the URL.

 It returns a promise that resolves with an object of the following properties: